MSMFG/backend-task-node/README.md

 ## Prerequisites
 1. Download and install Node Version Manager or make sure you're running an LTS copy of Node
-2. Download the MSM technical test project files [HERE](https://github.com/MSMGCustomerPlatform/backend-task/archive/refs/heads/main.zip.) and save locally.
-3. Unzip to a <your_code> folder of your choice.
+2. Clone this repo into a folder of your choice.
-4. Open your IDE of choice, and open/import the <your_code> folder.
+3. Open your IDE of choice, and open/import the <your_code> folder.
-5. Open a terminal navigate to the ./<your_code> folder and either `npm install` or `yarn` dependant on your preference
+4. Open a terminal navigate to the ./<your_code> folder and either `npm install` or `yarn` dependant on your preference
-6. Execute: `npm run test` to run tests.
+5. Execute: `npm run test` to run tests.
-7. Execute: `npm run start` and ensure the project builds and runs successfully
+6. Execute: `npm run start` and ensure the project builds and runs successfully

 ## Exercise